LucianoGanga/simple-headless-chrome/README.md

 -   [ ] Separate the methods in the actions file in actions per Domain (see left menu here: <https://chromedevtools.github.io/devtools-protocol/tot/>)

--   [ ] Allow adding new targets/tabs and controlling them at the same time (<https://github.com/cyrus-and/chrome-remote-interface#cdpnewoptions-callback> and <https://github.com/cyrus-and/chrome-remote-interface/wiki/Inspect-a-new-tab>)
+-   [x] Allow adding new targets/tabs and controlling them at the same time (<https://github.com/cyrus-and/chrome-remote-interface#cdpnewoptions-callback> and <https://github.com/cyrus-and/chrome-remote-interface/wiki/Inspect-a-new-tab>).
+Thanks @iyttor !
+This was a great contribution! :D

 -   [ ] Improve existing methods:
     .getCookies - Should receive a cookie name and return only that one, or all the cookies if no key is specified

 -   [ ] Bypass Certificate Errors (<https://github.com/cyrus-and/chrome-remote-interface/wiki/Bypass-certificate-errors-(%22Your-connection-is-not-private%22>)

--   [ ] Add Target domain API
+-   [x] Add Target domain API
     So we can create tabs: <https://chromedevtools.github.io/devtools-protocol/tot/Target/#method-createTarget>

 ### Tests